Marguerite Kuczynski: Biography

-War ended in May 1945, with Berlin now at the heart of the Soviet occupation zone in what remained of Germany.
+World War II ended in May 1945, with Berlin now at the heart of the Soviet occupation zone in what remained of Germany.
 Several months after her husband, Marguerite Kuczynski returned to Berlin in March 1947; the couple at first lived in the same house they had inhabited before the war.
 It was now considered within the city's US occupation zone.
 Kuczynski took a position with the city administration and then, as the de facto political division of the city began to appear more permanent, and a few years later to be reflected in physical frontier-divisions, she took work with the Finance Ministry in the Soviet zone.
-Later, the Soviet-administered occupation zone was reorganized and declared in October 1949, as the Soviet-sponsored German Democratic Republic (East Germany).
-At that time, Kuczynski began working for the East German Ministry for Overseas Trade ("Außenwirtschaftsministerium").
+Later, the Soviet-administered occupation zone in East Germany was reorganized and declared in October 1949, as the Soviet-sponsored German Democratic Republic.
+At that time, Kuczynski began working for the East German Ministry of Foreign Trade (Außenwirtschaftsministerium).
 She gave up government work, however, contending that work there was "too amateurish" ("zu dilettantisch").

-In any event, the real focus of power in East Germany, modeled on constitutional arrangements of the Soviet Union, was not with government ministries but with the Central Committee of the ruling Socialist Unity Party (SED / Sozialistische Einheitspartei Deutschlands).
-From 1957 Kuczynski worked as an academic researcher with the Central Committee's Institute for Marxism–Leninism.
+In any event, the real focus of power in East Germany, modelled on constitutional arrangements of the Soviet Union, was not with government ministries but with the Central Committee of the ruling Socialist Unity Party (Sozialistische Einheitspartei Deutschlands, abbreviated SED).
+From 1957 Kuczynski worked as an academic researcher with the Central Committee's Institute for Marxism-Leninism.
 In 1960 she retired from the Institute as well, finding it "too dogmatic".
-In the meantime, her outstanding achievements as a researcher with the Institute for Marxism–Leninism included a new edition of Karls Marx's early work, The Poverty of Philosophy, included in Volume 4 of the 43 volume "Marx-Engels-Werke" series produced by the East German Party Central Committee between 1956 and 1990.
+In the meantime, her outstanding achievements as a researcher with the Institute for Marxism–Leninism included a new edition of Karls Marx's early work, The Poverty of Philosophy, included in Volume 4 of the 43 volume Marx-Engels-Werke series produced by the SED Central Committee between 1956 and 1990.
 Her contribution to the new edition of The Poverty of Philosophy was much enhanced by her use of an early French language edition, discovered following intensive research in Japan, in which Marx himself had penned extensive margin notes.